-- Ensure that an asset register is maintained by the Head of Finance in accordance with good practice for all fixed assets with a value in excess of £10,000 and all land/buildings regardless of value.
+- 2.5.
+The Section 151 Officer shall: - Ensure that an asset register is maintained by the Head of Finance in accordance with good practice for all fixed assets with a value in excess of £10,000 and all land/buildings regardless of value.
 This register should be compared with other registers (e.g. the property terrier on a regular basis.
 An up to date asset register is a prerequisite for proper fixed asset accounting and sound asset management. - To receive the information required for accounting, costing and financial records from each relevant Senior Officer. - To ensure that arrangements are made for the assets to be valued in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom: A Statement of Recommended Practice (CIPFA/LASAAC).